jlmayfield/jlmayfield.github.io/_posts/2018-1-13-Know-Your-Grade-Example.md

 w_a(0.30,5) = \frac{0.30}{5} = 0.06
 $$.

-This brings the total weight of your three completed assignments to 12%, half for the two homeworks and the other half for the paper.
+This brings the total weight of your three completed assignments to 12%, half covered by the two homeworks and the other half by the paper.

-How many of those 12 percentage points you've earned?
+How many of those 12 percentage points have you earned?
 Recall that the points gained function was defined as,

 $$g(w_c,n,s) = w_a(w_c,n)s $$

 where $$w_c$$ and $$n$$ are still the category weight and size and $$s$$ is the assignment score.
-Of course we already know the per assignment weight, so we don't need to recompute that part.
+We already know the per assignment weight, so we don't need to recompute that part.
 Instead we can just multiply the weights by the scores.

 $$
 \begin{array}{rcl}